For the best experience on the Abcam website please upgrade to a modern browser such as Google Chrome

 (0.1mg) divided by the current concentration of antibody (mg/ml)

 = volume (ml)

-The PEG ELISA kit (ab138914) operates on the basis of competition between the enzyme (HRP) conjugated PEG and PEG labeled molecules for a limited number of binding sites on the surface of 96-wells coated with Anti-PEG antibody.
+The PEG ELISA kit (ab215546) operates on the basis of competition between the enzyme (HRP) conjugated PEG and PEG labeled molecules for a limited number of binding sites on the surface of 96-wells coated with anti-PEG antibody.

 We have not tested fluorocarbons containing PEG so we do not know for certain.
 However, we tested H2N-PEG6000-OCH3 using the kit and it did not compete with HRP-PEG.

-About 5 moles of PEG5K are conjugated to 1 mole of BSA.
+The PEG BSA reference sample in this kit has about 5 moles of PEG5K conjugated to 1 mole of BSA.